Westpac Android PayTM Terms and Conditions

 For Debit Mastercard all Android Pay Payments will be processed against the primary account linked to your Card.
 This can be changed in Online Banking, in branch or by calling 132 032.
 For a credit card all Android Pay Payments will be processed against the Card account.

-3. Payment Limits - The transaction limits that apply to your Card include your Virtual Account Number and do not change as a result of you adding your Card to Android Pay.
-If a PIN is required you will need to enter the PIN for that Card.
+3. Transaction Limits - The transaction limits that apply to your Card also apply to your Virtual Account Number and do not change as a result of you adding your Card to Android Pay.
+You may be required to authorise a transaction by either entering the PIN for your Card at the terminal or by entering your security credentials on your Android Device.

 4. Virtual Account Numbers in Android Pay - The Virtual Account Number is used to process Android Pay Payments.
 The receipt provided by the merchant will contain a partially masked Virtual Account Number rather than your Card number.
 Each time you add your eligible Card to Android Pay the Scheme Provider will create a new Virtual Account Number.